somphene/somphene.github.io/log/_posts/2020-06-09-00-Classification-of-Language.md

 Every point on the circle $$\circ$$ is same when viewed from the center.
 That is, we see a difference in two points because of our position of viewing them.
 In positioning ourselves equally from all points, we identify all of them to be the same.
 The other way round, this can be seen as the points identifying to maintain equal position with respect to the center as their Identity.
 Thus, all points at equal distance from the center are Identified by the center and all points at equal distance from the center identify to the center.

-* Identifying the centre of a circle to be a point.
+* Identifying the center of a circle to be a point.

   - We rewrite the statement as: All points at equal distance from 'the' point are Identified by 'the' point and all points at equal distance from 'the' point identify to 'the' point.